cape-ph/cape-cod/extra-doc/README.vpn.md

 not expire and are not compromised.
 The cert rotation procedure is not covered here.
 Additionally, if the server certificate changes, the VPN endpoint must be replaced due to how association with the endpoint and cert works in AWS.
-Client key/cert can be regenrated (or new ones can be made for new clients) at any time from the server files and the PEM text only needs to be changed/inserted in the `ovpn` file if they are regenerated or new ones are created.
+Client key/cert can be regenerated (or new ones can be made for new clients) at any time from the server files and the PEM text only needs to be changed/inserted in the `ovpn` file if they are regenerated or new ones are created.

 -   Create a directory for the pki environment, and initialize the environment: